Adrian925492/Docker/module1_note.md

 * **Message queue** - special type of a file, that allows to communicate just 2 processes.
 The processes are directly connected each other.
 * **Pipe** - unidirectional data channel using standard io.
 2 processes can be connected by single pipe, from which one can only sent to the pie, and other can receive.
 Data in a pipe are buffered untill receiving process takes it.
 To make bidirectional communication between 2 processes - we need 2 pipes.
 * **Shared memory segment** - Defined range of a memory that is shaed between processes.

+**PID** - Process ID is an unique number identifying process on Linux system.
+The first runned process after running the OS gets PIS equals to 1.
+Any child process of the main process has higher PID value.
+Simirarly, inside docker container, the main process has PID eq. to one, but the processes from container in context of host os has naturarly higher pid values.
+The PID of the process can be used for identification of processes in commands like kill.
+The main process on ubuntu is named *systemd* (system daemon).
+Additionally, each container gets its own process namespace.
+Thanks to that we get separation of container processes of res of processes running on host os.
+Process with PID 1 has several special features.
+It does not handles non serviced signals (in other PID processes non sending non handled signal ends same as sending SIGKILL).
+Other responsibility of the PID1 process is clearing Zombie processes.

+**Zombie process** - Zobie process is a process that has been finished its job, but has not been waited for by its parent process.
+In that case, the process is in fact not executing, but it is not terminated and its pid still exists in pid table.
+The danger of that is that too many zombie process can fill all PIDs and destabilize OS.